 The patties will keep for a couple days in the refrigerator.

-*updated 8/2017: I’ve tested with 1 and 2 eggs and am beginning to prefer 2.
+*updated 8/2017: I’ve tested with 1 and 2 eggs and prefer 2.
 The patties seem to hold together better on the grill and in the pan.

 **The cooking world is divided on the topic of when to salt your turkey/beef when making burgers.
 I’ve sided with one of my favorite cookbooks, Twenty Dinners, which explains that salt dries out your burgers if mixed into the meat.
 If you dust your burgers with salt right before cooking, you can achieve an ideally salted burger with a moist inside.
 In reference to my recipe, I recognize that Worcestershire contains a fair amount of salt, but it also adds a bit of liquid to the burgers, so I like to think that they cancel one another out in the overall process.